mixcode/golib/mtrand/README.md

-# Mersenne-Twister Random Number Generator
+# mtrand: A Mersenne-Twister Random Number Generator

 This Go package contains Mersenne-Twister Random Number Generators of 32-bit and 64-bit.